shabin5785/docker-learnings/Readme_3.md

 - Swarm is different from swarm classic.

 - Swarm is not enabled by default.
-It has to be manually enabled to work with.
+It has to be manually enabled to work with. it gives new commands like docker swarm, docker node, docker service, docker secret, docker stack